ROSE 0.11.145.192

 LEFT

-Arrows appear left of the listing and point to the right.
+Arrows appear left of the main output and point to the right.

 RIGHT

-Arrows appear right of the listing and point to the left.
+Arrows appear right of the main output and point to the left.

 Constructor & Destructor Documentation